 Best time to visit Budapest

 Winter in Budapest is from December to February.
 The temperature drops down to – 3 degrees Celsius with snow.
 It is not as COLD as some places in North America.
-But is a good time to visit as there are less crowds and hotels are cheaper.
+But it is a good time to visit as there are fewer crowds and hotels are cheaper.

 Christmas festivities are in full swing around this time.
 However certain tourist attractions might be closed in winter.